Super Bowl: US television rights

 Throughout most of its history, the Super Bowl has been rotated annually between the same American television networks that broadcast the NFL's regular season and postseason games.

-Super Bowl I, played in 1967, is the only Super Bowl to have been broadcast in the United States by two networks simultaneously.
+Super Bowl I, played in 1967, is the only Super Bowl to have been broadcast in the United States by two different broadcasters simultaneously.
 At the time, NBC held the rights to nationally televise AFL games while CBS had the rights to broadcast NFL games.
 Both networks were allowed to cover the game, and each network used its own announcers, but NBC was only allowed to use the CBS feed instead of producing its own.

 Beginning with Super Bowl II, NBC televised the game in even years and CBS in odd years.
 This annual rotation between the two networks continued through the 1970 AFL–NFL merger when NBC was given the rights to televise AFC games and CBS winning the rights to broadcast NFC games.
 Although ABC began broadcasting Monday Night Football in 1970, it was not added to the Super Bowl rotation until Super Bowl XIX, played in 1985.
 ABC, CBS and NBC then continued to rotate the Super Bowl until 1994, when Fox replaced CBS as the NFC broadcaster.
-CBS then took NBC's place in the rotation after the former replaced the later as the AFC broadcaster in 1998.
+CBS then took NBC's place in the rotation after CBS replaced NBC as the AFC broadcaster in 1998.
 As a result of new contracts signed in 2006, with NBC taking over Sunday Night Football from ESPN, and Monday Night Football moving from ABC to ESPN, NBC took ABC's place in the Super Bowl rotation.
-The rotation between CBS, Fox, and NBC will continue until the new contracts that will take effect for the first time with Super Bowl LVIII, allowing ABC to return and starting a four-network rotation.
+The rotation between CBS, Fox, and NBC will continue until the new contracts that took effect for the first time with Super Bowl LVIII, allowing ABC to return and starting a four-network rotation.